 Canadian University coaches (CIS) reportedly believe that sport science makes an important contribution to high-performance sport but gaps exist between what coaches are looking for and the research that is being conducted (Reade, Spriggs & Rodgers, 2008).
 The Australian model favours multidisciplinary support teams, comprising assistant coaches, physiologists, psychologists, performance analysts and physiotherapists, managed by the coach (Reid, Stewart & Thorne, 2004).
 Much of the sport science research carried out in Australia is quantitative in nature, and tends to focus on the sports of cycling, rowing, athletics and swimming (Williams & Kendall, 2007b).

-The aim of this study was to determine how helpful sport coaches within football and rugby league found sports science support within their specific sports and coaching environments.
-Given that coaches feel there is a lack of practical application and direct relevance to their needs, a qualitative methodology, focus groups, was considered to be most suitable.
+The aim of this study was to determine how helpful sport coaches within football and rugby league found sports science support within their specific sports and coaching environments within a UK context.
+Given that research highlights coaches feel there is a lack of practical application and direct relevance to their needs, a qualitative methodology, focus groups, was considered to be most suitable.

 Methods